What careers require CPR certification?

 - Teachers and School Staff

-When talking about jobs that require a CPR certification and knowledge about providing first aid, people immediately delve into a career in the medical field.
+When talking about jobs that require an AED/CPR certification and knowledge about providing first aid, people immediately delve into a career in the medical field.
 Unbeknown to most people, acquiring even just an online CPR certification is either one of the principal requirements or an added skill that can secure the position of an applicant.
 However, there are some jobs that are just extremely dangerous that the probability of needing CPR is fairly high.

 If you want to learn what job positions are advised to have a CPR certification and training, read on.

 Unknown to most people, the job of a fireman is not limited to evacuating citizens from buildings that are on fire.
-The nature of the work is not solely focused on rescuing people from fire, Firemen saves people from disastrous circumstances and also be an advocate for the good health and safety of the public.
+The nature of the work is not solely focused on rescuing people from fire, Firemen save people from disastrous circumstances and also be an advocate for the good health and safety of the public.

-In the event of a fire, a fireman must immediately be able to perform CPR to those in need.
+In the event of a fire, a fireman must immediately be able to perform CPR on those in need.
 An immediate and successful CPR can save a clinically dead person from further becoming biologically dead.

 Aspiring firefighters are advised to consider acquiring a CPR certification or even an online CPR certification before applying for the position.
 This is because it clearly denotes a person’s capability to perform basic health aid, even in worst-case scenarios.